Radeon Pro: Radeon Pro Vega series

 The Radeon Pro Vega product line of GPUs were first announced in 2017 as a part of Apple's iMac Pro.
 The two models, Radeon Pro Vega 56 and 64, support 8 and 16 GB of HBM2 memory, respectively.
 On October 30, 2018, Apple added graphics upgrade options for their 15-inch MacBook Pro lineup consisting Radeon Pro Vega 16 and 20.
-Derived from Vega 12 GPU that was only used on Apple laptops, both GPU features a 4GB HBM2 memory stack and performance up to 3.3 TFLOPS.
+Derived from Vega 12 GPU that was only used on Apple laptops, both GPU features a 4 GB HBM2 memory stack and performance up to 3.3 TFLOPS.

 The second-generation, 7 nm Radeon Pro Vega II was announced in 2019 as part of Apple's third-generation Mac Pro desktop computer.
 The Pro Vega II supports 32 GB of HBM2 memory, while the Pro Vega II Duo combines two Vega GPUs and supports 64 GB of HBM2 memory.
 The Mac Pro supports up to two Pro Vega II or Pro Vega II Duo graphics cards, allowing up to four Vega GPUs and 128 GB of HBM2 memory to be used in a system.